Woke Up Like This (film)

-Woke Up Like This is a 2017 Philippine comedy film, directed by John Elbert Ferrer, is a film by Regal Films, starring Vhong Navarro and Lovi Poe, and was released nationwide on August 23, 2017.
+Woke Up Like This is a 2017 Philippine comedy film directed by John Elbert Ferrer from a story and screenplay written by Joma Labayen and Jeps Gallon.
+Starring Vhong Navarro and Lovi Poe, the film follows a breadwinner man and a successful model, who are both prepared to receive their respective opportunities, extraordinarily switched their bodies.

+Produced and distributed by Regal Entertainment, the film was theatrically released on August 23, 2017.